fanhqme/UnHaskell/README.md

 ```
 The "run" statement is syntax sugar for chaining callbacks: (run (a b) (c d) e) = (b (\\a (d (\\c e)))).
 All io functions use callback to get the return value.
 Program starts at main in the main module.
 Sub-modules are loaded recursively by the import statements.

-To interpretively run the program, the urun utility can be used.
+To interpretively run the program call urun
 ```
 $ghc urun.hs
 $./urun helloworld.u